fbpx

-IEA Academy is excited to offer a robust schedule of both in-person and online courses for the Fall 2023 session.
+IEA Academy is excited to offer a robust schedule of both in-person and online courses for the Summer 2025 session.

 IEA is committed to providing the best possible Academy program for your family.
 All courses will offer hands-on learning and high-level content that fit with IEA’s mission to serve the whole gifted child.
-In an effort to provide compelling classes, we are committed to maintaining small and intimate classes sizes for both online and in-person courses.
+In an effort to provide compelling classes, we are committed to maintaining small and intimate classes sizes for both in-person and online courses.

 Tuition assistance is available for families in need.